Linda Nishio: Career

-Her first public performance, Cheap Talk (Great Wall Series), took place at the Franklin Furnace in New York in 1979.
+Nishio's first public performance, Cheap Talk (Great Wall Series), took place at the Franklin Furnace in New York in 1979.
 The work combined written and spoken text, slides and film images.
 She performed Ghost in the Machine two years later at the same space, which was reviewed by Lucy Lippard for the Village Voice, and included in her 1984 book, Get the Message: A Decade of Art for Social Change.
 Another nonprofit space that showed Nishio's work early in her career (Cheap Talk, in 1980) was LACE in Los Angeles.
 Her work is in the Artwords and Bookworks collections at the University of Iowa.